laurivan/lint-commit-msg/README.md

 ```

 ## Advanced usage and configuration
-First, lint-commit-msg has sensible defaults so you can probably just start
+First, lint-commit-msg has sensible defaults so one can
-using it with minimal tweaking.
+simply start using it with minimal or no fine tuning.
-That being said, `lint-commit-msg` is highly customizable which
+That being said, `lint-commit-msg` is highly customizable.
-is achieved using environment variables either _per invocation_
+One can set environment variables either _per invocation_
 ```sh
 LCM_IGNORE_SUBJECT_NOT_CAPITALIZED=true git commit ...
 ```
-or more permanently by exporting the variables for example in the startup files of the user's shell.
+or more permanently by exporting variables.
+This can be done for example in the startup files of the user's shell.
 ```sh
 # ~/.bashrc
 export LCM_INTERACTIVE=never